 Live Safer at Home: Tips for Preventing Falls

 As our loved ones age, it’s natural for them to feel a little less steady on their feet.
-While loss of balance can be a symptom of a larger issue, it’s Important to do all that we can to prevent falls
+While loss of balance can be a symptom of a larger issue, it’s important to do all that we can to prevent falls

 When it comes to aging, our thinking is often reactionary.
 Much of the narrative is set around what to do if “X, Y and Z” happens.
-So often, we look for answers after the problem has occurred and there is no other choice, but to act.
+So often, we look for answers after the problem has occurred and there is no other choice but to act.
 Instead of waiting for something to go wrong, let’s consider how one of the most daunting challenges facing our older loved ones can be prevented.

 For anyone aging in place, the risk of falling has to be a key consideration.
-According to the National Council on Aging (NCOA), one in four older Americans falls each year, making it the leading cause of injuries, both fatal and nonfatal, for adults aged 65+.
+According to the National Council on Aging (NCOA), one in four older Americans falls each year, making it the leading cause of both fatal and nonfatal injuries for adults aged 65+.
 Often, these are debilitating, life changing events.
 Head injuries, fractures and internal damage resulting from a fall can dramatically impact a person’s health and prevent them from aging at home.
-But, despite the staggering number of falls that older Americans suffer each year, a vast majority of them can be prevented.
+However, despite the staggering number of falls that older Americans suffer each year, a vast majority of them can be prevented.
 Preventing falls is critical to any long-term plan to age in place, and whether you’re planning for yourself or taking care of a loved one, there are steps you can take today to ensure a safer environment and reduce the risk of falling.